How Does Lit Protocol Work

 Lit exclusively manages and provisions decryption keys, remaining entirely impartial to the storage provider.
 This means that Lit does not store any encrypted content directly, and developers integrating this service can choose a storage provider of their preference.
 Options include blockchains like Ethereum, open storage networks such as IPFS or Ceramic, or centralized providers like AWS or Google Cloud.

-The comprehensive process for encryption and decryption with Lit is as follows:
+The comprehensive process for encrypting content with Lit is outlined here.

 Decentralized Programmable Signing and MPC Wallets